-19.3 Sensitivity Analysis
+22.3 Sensitivity Analysis

-SRK performed a sensitivity analysis to determine the relative sensitivity of the Project's NPV to a number of key parameters (Figure 19-10).
-This is accomplished by flexing each parameter upwards and downwards by 10%.
-The inclusion of the inferred material is included as a sensitivity and is an exception to the 10% flex utilized for other variables.
-Within the constraints of this analysis, the Project appears to be most sensitive to, material classification, commodity prices, recovery assumptions within the processing plant and mined grades.
+SRK performed a sensitivity analysis to determine the relative sensitivity of the Project's NPV to a operating costs, initial capital cost and metal prices (Figure 22-7).
+This is accomplished by flexing each parameter upwards and downwards by increments of 5%.
+Within the constraints of this analysis, the Project appears to be most sensitive to metal prices followed by initial capital cost.

 SRK cautions that this sensitivity analysis is for information only and notes that these parameters were flexed in isolation within the model and are assumed to be uncorrelated with one another which may not be reflective of reality.
-Additionally, the amount of flex in the selected parameters may violate physical or environmental constraints present at the operation.

-Figure 19-10: NPV Sensitivity Analysis
+Figure 22-7: NPV Sensitivity Analysis

-20 Adjacent Properties
+23 Adjacent Properties

-20.1 Cactus Project
+23.1 Cactus Project

 The Cactus project in Pinal County, Arizona, is owned by the Arizona Sonoran Copper Company (ASCU, https://arizonasonoran.com/).
 The project includes the past producing Sacaton open pit mine and stockpile and further land holdings.
-The Cactus project is located approximately 9.4 km northeast of IE's Santa Cruz project.
+The Cactus project is located approximately 9.4 km northeast of IE's Santa Cruz Project.